aljoscha/statefun-rust/README.md

 Functions](https://flink.apache.org/stateful-functions.html) website for more information about the project.

+## Supported StateFun API version

+This library currently targets [Statefun v3.2.0](https://flink.apache.org/2022/01/31/stateful-functions-3.2.0-release-announcement/).

+## How to use

+There are a few examples provided in the `./examples` directory.
+Please refer to each example's readme file fore more info.

-Please refer to the [documentation](https://docs.rs/statefun) to learn how to use this.
-There is a complete example available in `statefun-greeter-example` along with another `README.md`.
+Please also refer to the [documentation](https://docs.rs/statefun) to learn more on how to set up & use the Statefun cluster.

 ## Building